The MinuteMan Advanced Core Monitor is a new concept in Reactor Core

 failed.
 If certain critical parameters that are necessary for the core

 simulator to perform simulations fail, no core monitoring cases will run.
+A change in the PPC doesn't affect the rest

 of the system.